 - 1. Participate in the regional human services transportation coordination effort and in encouraging service connections between transit services.
 A DMMPC staff member liaisons with both services and is available for planning assistance. - 2.
-Facilitate and assist in implementation, and updates as needed, of the Coordinated Public Transit-Human Services Transportation Plan with an emphasis on better access to essential services and compliance with federal planning regulations. - 3.
+Facilitate and assist in implementation, and updates, of the Coordinated Public Transit-Human Services Transportation Plan with an emphasis on better access to essential services and compliance with federal planning regulations.
+Staff will work with the INDOT sponsored consultant as applicable, in order maintain an updated Coordinated Plan. - 3.
 Assist/cooperate with other entities dealing with commuter rail/public transit service between Muncie and Indianapolis, or other areas of the state, including participation with the Central Indiana Regional Transportation Authority (CIRTA) through planning activities and membership fee assistance.